 MEPs also insist that internet companies hosting content uploaded by users, such as Facebook or YouTube, shouldn´t be obliged to proactively identify terrorist content, something that these platforms claim would be a heavy burden for them.
 Monitoring the information or actively seeking facts indicating illegal activity should be the responsibility of the competent national authority.

 Parliament also believes that there should be no compulsory use of filters nor automated tools as this could lead to inaccuracies and innocuous content being tagged as “terrorist” .

-EU countries would have to designate a competent authority and communicate it to the European Commission, which should then publish a list with all the relevant bodies.
+EU countries will have to designate a competent authority and communicate it to the European Commission, which should then publish a list with all the relevant bodies.

 Once the national authorities flag terrorist content, a removal order would be sent to the internet platforms, which would have one hour to delete it or disable access to it in all EU member states.

 To help smaller platforms, MEPs propose a sort of prior notice: companies that have never received a removal order should be contacted 12 hours before the first order to remove content is issued and be given information on procedures and deadlines from the competent authority.